trafficpest/strikeout/README.md

 ### Installation:

-- To use the bleeding edge repo (Could have bugs)
+- To use the current release
 1. Download the latest StrikeOut release zip file
 2. On the desired web server in a hosted folder navigate to the parent directory where you wish to install StrikeOut create a directory and unzip